 Cryptocurrency transaction speed

-Unfortunately, if most of your money is in a slower currency it can take just as long to swap as it would to simply wait for the original transaction to confirm.
+Unfortunately, if the most of your funds are in a slower currency it can take just as long to swap as it would to simply wait for the original transaction to confirm.

 Every transaction comes with a fee.
 This is, of course, the incentive that miners or exchanges get for facilitating your transactions.
 The amount of this fee will vary based on the state of the network, or in the case of exchanges it will be based on a percentage of your trade amount.

-Bitcoin transactions are part of a bidding war.
+Bitcoin transactions are a part of a bidding war.
 There’s only a certain number of blocks within a set timeframe, and miners will try to shove transactions into these blocks.
-They obviously want to make the most money that they can so they will include the highest paying transactions first.
+They obviously want to make the most money that they can so they will process the highest paying transactions first.

 This raises the estimated “priority fee” to confirm transactions, and when there are too many transactions flooding the network people continue to bid up, and in some cases, the fees can skyrocket because of it.